oracle-livelabs/security/database/advanced/avdf/avdf.md

     - Do the same for **pdb2**

-10. Go back to the Auditor dashboard home and examine the **Security assessment drift graph** to see if the identified risk has been fixed
+10. Click **Home** to go back to the Auditor dashboard and examine the **Security assessment drift graph** to see if the identified risk has been fixed

     ![AVDF](./images/avdf-506.png "AVDF - Drift Chart Mitigated")